The first round of the 2021 NFL Draft will be the topic of much debate for many years because five quarterbacks were selected in the first 15 picks.

 How would the order of quarterbacks taken change in a hypothetical re-draft?
 Sports Illustrated's Albert Breer recently talked to a few scouts and shared some interesting results.

 "Somebody asked me a question about how the quarterbacks would go if they were re-drafted.
 So I reached out to a handful of scouts -- this wasn't like some sort of scientific poll.
-I got a pretty strong consensus," Breer said Wednesday on 98.5 The Sports Hub show "Zolak & Bertrand," as seen in the video above.
+I got a pretty strong consensus," Breer said Wednesday on 98.5 The Sports Hub show "Zolak & Bertrand."

 "Trevor Lawrence would definitely still go first, and then the second quarterback to go would be between the guys taken fourth and fifth.
 Unanimously, the scouts that I talked to said if you re-drafted right now, the Jets would probably take Justin Fields, but Mac Jones would be the other guy in the equation.